-My break is over and I clock back in and see that my supervisor and two other nurses are huddled in front of a room.
-I am still by the station clocking in when they see me and call me over.
-I walk over thinking maybe something was wrong with the ventilator, or the patient fell, but my supervisor tells me Dee died while I was on my lunch break.
-Since most of our patients are Do Not Resuscitate, I was not paged.
+My break is over and I clock back in and see that my supervisor and two other nurses and huddled in front of a room.
+I am still by the station clocking when they see me and call me over.
+I walk over thinking maybe something was wrong with the ventilator or the patient fell, but my supervisor tells me Dee died while I was on my lunch break.
+Since most of our patients are DNR, I was not paged.
 It took a couple of seconds for the message to register and I freaked out internally.
 I got goosebumps but didn't mention anything to my supervisor about the dream.

-I don't believe in ghosts or anything like that and I most likely had that dream because she was the last patient I interacted with before my break, so she was still on my mind and I was mentally going over my patients charts in my head."
+I don't believe in ghosts or anything like that and I mostly likely had that dream because she was the last patient I interacted with before my break, so she was still on my mind and I was mentally going over my patients charts in my head.

 A police officer found him a few blocks from the home, collapsed in a yard.
-When they brought him in, he had a stab wounds on both inner thighs, two stab wounds to the abdomen and he slit his throat from end to end.
+When they brought him in, he had a stab wounds on both inner thighs, 2 stab wounds to the abdomen and he slit his throat from end to end.
 The creepy part was that he managed to miss all arteries, including the carotid.
 The skin was hanging on the neck and his trachea was clear as day.
 I mean that you could just reach in and grab it!
 No blood, just a clean trachea.
-He was able to talk, and his blood pressure was decent.
-The officer who found him left the room sick, as well as two nurses.
-The clean, visual trachea that moved with every word, was unreal."
+He was able to talk, and his BP was decent.
+The officer who found him left the room sick, as well as 2 nurses.
+The clean, visual trachea that moved with every word, was unreal.